bcm-uga/Loter/python-package/README.md

 ## Local Ancestry Inference (LAI)

+### Python

 Local ancestry inference with loter in Python is explained in the following Jupyter notebook tutorial:
 [Local Ancestry Example](./Local_Ancestry_Example.ipynb).
 To access it, you can do:
 ```bash
 cd Loter/python-package/
 jupyter notebook
 ```

 **Note:** The tutorial requires the following additional Python packages: `matplotlib` and `scikit-allel` (you can run `pip install matplotlib scikit-allel` to get them).

 In addition, here is a small example of local ancestry inference with Loter: